data-driven-forms/react-forms/packages/react-renderer-demo/src/pages/components/renderer.md

 **Note** You have to pass at least one of `FormTemplate` or a `children` render function to render the fields.

-Components which defines a template of the form.
+A component that defines a template of the form.
 This component receives two props from the renderer: `formFields` and `schema`. `formFields` is the content of the form.
 You should wrap this content into your `<form>` component and add form buttons.

 [Read more](/components/form-template).